ivank/build-readme/README.md

 # Build Readme

-Replace each example block with an actual file from examples
+A cli tool to replace each example block with an actual file from examples

 > [examples/simple.ts](examples/simple.ts)